Petl Pay vs international bank transfers

 Does Petl Pay use fiat rails or stablecoins?

-Petl Pay can support settlement using available routes, which may include regulated fiat rails and stablecoin routes where supported and appropriate.
+Petl Pay supports settlement using available routes, which may include regulated fiat rails and stablecoin routes where supported.
 Availability depends on corridor, compliance requirements, and configuration.